thedeadend-band/bandmate/PROXMOX.md

 ## Uploading Songs

-Upload songs via the BandMate web UI (admin only), or SCP them directly into the container:
+Upload songs via the BandMate web UI (any logged-in user), or SCP them directly into the container:

 ```bash
 # Copy a single song folder